vikas-sachdeva/aws-journey/README.md

 ## Roles

   - Allow one service of AWS to interact with another service of AWS.
+  - Role is intended to be assumable by anyone who needs it.
+  - Roles are temporary.
+When you assume a role, it provides you with a temporary security credentials for your role session.
+  - Roles can be assumed by people, AWS architecture or other system-level accounts.
+  - Roles can allow cross-account access.
+This allows one AWS account the ability to interact with resources in other AWS accounts.
+  - Roles can be attached or detached to running EC2 instances without stopping them.

 ## The Principle of Least Privilege